Museum of Art & Photography

-The Museum of Art and Photography (MAP) is a private art museum based in Bangalore, India that is a custodian to a collection of Indian art, textiles, photography, craft, and design objects spanning from the twelfth century to the present.
+The Museum of Art and Photography (MAP) is a private Indian art museum based in Bangalore with a collection of Indian art, textiles, photography, craft, and design objects spanning from the twelfth century to the present.

-MAP opened its doors to the public on 18 February 2023 as a private art museum.
+Launched as a digital Museum in 2020, the museum opened its doors to the public on 18 February 2023 displaying the private collection donated by Abhishek Poddar, its founder.